jazzband/sorl-thumbnail/docs/management.rst

 ``python manage.py thumbnail cleanup``

 This cleans up the Key Value Store from stale cache.
-It removes references to images that do not exist and thumbnail references and their acual files for images that do not exist.
+It removes references to images that do not exist and thumbnail references and their actual files for images that do not exist.
 It removes thumbnails for unknown images.